 Given that the fund invests in fund units, there will be smaller deviations in returns relative to the fund's benchmark index.
-The reason for this is that the benchmark index of the underlying fund does not always correspond with the fund's benchmark index.
 Further, the fund will occasionally have a slightly higher or lower proportion of equities than the index (maximum of 2.5%), which also contributes to the fund's tracking error.
 These two factors represent the primary explanations for the fund's tracking error.